nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

                 - **Write Latency (W)** - Average arrival-to-completion time, measured in milliseconds, for a write operation.

-                - **Queue Time (Q)** - Average time, measured in microseconds, that an I/O request spends in the array waiting to be served.
-The time is averaged across all I/Os of the selected types.
+                - **Queue Time (Q)** - Average time, measured in microseconds, that an IO request spends in the array waiting to be served.
+The time is averaged across all IOs of the selected types.

         * **IOPS**
-            - The IOPS (Input/output Operations Per Second) chart displays I/O requests processed per second by the array.
+            - The IOPS (Input/output Operations Per Second) chart displays IO requests processed per second by the array.
 This metric counts requests per second, regardless of how much or how little data is transferred in each.

                 - **Read IOPS (R)** - Number of read requests processed per second.